Art Journaling

 But, honestly, my scrapbook pages also contain bunches of the same elements — things like spin art bits and paper lace borders. the scrapbooks and art journals could be merged, and it would work fine.
 The distinction between the two types of pages is not really so distinct that anyone would think twice about seeing the two types of pages presented together in the same book.

-So, main takeaway: In general, a scrapbook is where the main focus is on the photos.
+So, Main Takeaway: In general, a scrapbook is where the main focus is on the photos.
 An art journal is where the main focus is on the art.
 But, since you could create one book where the focus flip-flops between photos and art, in that case, it would be a challenge to definitively give that particular book a label of either scrapbook or art journal.
 You could call it by either name.
 So, bottom line, if you were to insist that scrapbooking and art journaling are the same thing, I wouldn’t find it worth the time to argue with you.

 Bullet Journaling vs Art Journaling